 Get creative on how you use the Green Glove dryer.
 The key is how the design helps ventilate the gloves and boots.
 I plan to travel with mine to Vermont!

 Confession: I will admit we have a custom boot dryer from Canada in our Connecticut house.
-It cost more than $1,000 and it does a great job, but so does the Green Glove dryer for just $19.95.
+It cost more than $1,000 and it does a great job, but so does the Eco Dryer for just $24.95.

 MORE SKI FEATURES FROM MOMTRENDS